 Video Streaming Services That Let You Cut Cable TV

-DirecTV Stream, Fubo, Hulu + Live TV, Philo, Sling TV, YouTube TV, and others promise to replicate cable TV with lower monthly bills, but prices for these services are rising
+DirecTV Stream, Fubo, Hulu + Live TV, Philo, Sling TV, and YouTube TV promise to replicate cable TV with lower monthly bills—but their own prices are rising

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-The company raised prices on all plans twice last year, and raised them again on most plans in October.
-Right now the entry-level Entertainment + Sports pack plan is $102 a month for about 90 channels.
-The Choice plan—the cheapest one that provides a good number of regional sports networks, plus access to about 125 channels—costs $115 a month.
-The Ultimate plan, with about 160 channels plus Starz, now costs $130 a month.
-There’s also a less publicized Premier plan (with about 185 channels, plus Max with ads, Cinemax, and Paramount+ with Showtime) for $170 a month.
-A current promotion gives you a discounted rate on any of the plans for the first three months.
+The entry-level Entertainment plan is $85 a month for about 90 channels.
+The Choice plan—the cheapest one that provides a good number of regional sports networks, plus access to about 125 channels—costs $108 a month.
+The Ultimate plan, with about 160 channels plus Starz, costs $133 a month.
+There’s also a Premier plan (with about 185 channels, plus HBO Max with ads, Cinemax, and Paramount+ with Showtime) for $173 a month.
+A current promotion gives you a discounted rate on any of the plans for the first month.

-There’s also a Spanish-language plan, called Optimo Mas, that has about 100 channels for $87 a month.
+You can also get a Spanish-language plan, Óptimo Más, which offers about 100 channels for $80 a month.

 All of the services come with on-demand shows and movies, and unlimited cloud DVR storage.

 What you don’t get: Some local channels and regional sports networks aren’t available in all markets or in the most basic plan.
-But DirecTV and Disney resolved their carriage fee fight, so ABC and other Disney channels, including ESPN, are again available on DirecTV Stream.
-And some channels, such as BBC News, FXM (the FX movie channel), Logo, NHL Network, Nick Jr., Oxygen, and the Smithsonian Channel, are available only in the pricier plans.
+And some channels, such as BBC News, CBS Sports Network, FXM (the FX movie channel), Logo, NHL Network, Oxygen, and the Smithsonian Channel, are available only in the pricier plans.

 Fubo

-What you get: This sports-centric service provides live and on-demand channels from ABC, CBS, Fox, and NBC in most markets.
+What you get: Fubo is a sports-centric service that provides live and on-demand channels from ABC, CBS, Fox, and NBC in most markets.
 It recently raised prices by $5 a month.
-You also get cable channels (AMC, Bravo, Discovery, FX, HGTV, Syfy, and TLC) and sports networks (BeIn Sports, FS1, Golf Channel, MSG, SNY, and NBA TV).
+You also get cable channels (AMC, Bravo, Discovery, FX, HGTV, Syfy, and TLC) and sports networks (BeIn Sports, FS1, Golf Channel, MSG, NBA TV, and SNY).
 Thanks to a deal with Disney, the service now has ESPN (ESPN, ESPN 2, and ESPN 3), plus the SEC and ACC networks in certain markets.

-The $90-a-month Elite plan, formerly called the Elite with Sports Plus plan, has more than 300 channels plus 4K video when available.
+The $110-a-month Elite with Sports Plus plan has about 300 channels plus 4K video when available.
 This package adds the 55 additional sports, entertainment, and news channels you get with the Fubo Extra and News Plus add-on packages.
-A Latino plan is $33 a month; it offers more than 60 channels and more than 100 sporting events.
+Fubo’s Latino plan is $15 a month; it offers more than 50 channels.

-Note that Fubo is currently the only streaming service that charges a fee for regional sports networks—up to $15 a month, depending on your area.
-You’ll have to pay that extra charge with both the Pro and Elite plans, but not with Essential.
+Note that Fubo is currently the only streaming service that charges a fee for regional sports networks—up to $17 a month, depending on your area.

-Fubo also has an MLB.TV direct-to-consumer add-on package for an additional $30 per month that lets baseball fans stream out-of-market games, both live and on demand.
+Fubo recently rolled out a new MLB.TV direct-to-consumer add-on package for an additional $30 per month that lets baseball fans stream out-of-market games, both live and on demand.

 What you don’t get: Compared with many other services, Fubo’s on-demand library is limited.
-Also, Fubo hasn’t been able to reach a deal with Warner Brothers Discovery for its networks, including Discovery, HGTV, Food Network, and TLC, among others.
-It also still lacks the Turner sports networks, TNT, TBS, and truTV.
+Also, Fubo hasn’t been able to reach a deal with Warner Bros.
+Discovery for its networks, including Discovery, Food Network, HGTV, and TLC, among others.
+It also still lacks the Turner sports networks, TBS, TNT, and truTV.
 Also missing are A&E networks, including A&E, History Channel, Lifetime, and Vice TV.
-It did reach a deal to restore the Yes Network, home to Yankees games.
+It did reach a deal to restore the YES Network, home to Yankees games.

 Sign up for Fubo.